 While there are various options for your Kotor bucket list, hiking the castle walls is a must-do for the adventure seekers out there.
 When we began searching for things to do in Kotor, this was the first thing we stumbled upon.
 We love hiking, Adam especially, and couldn’t wait to embark on this adventure.
-For information on the details and our experience, keep reading!
+For information on the details and our experience, along with a list of other things to do while in Kotor, keep reading!

 For those that want a bite-sized version of this post, check out our Instagram post: here.